mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/study_guide/_polymorphism_encapsulation_inheritance.md

 ### My definition

 - restricting access to data and functionality
+- Users of the data only have access to the data and functionality they actually need
+- a way of protecting data from unintentional manipulation
+- creates boundaries within the program

+- hides how a functionality is implemented providing a new level of abstraction. use a functionality without needing to know how it is implemented.

-- implemented through creation of objects and exposing behaviours and attributes
+- implemented through creation of objects and exposing only certain behaviours and attributes

-- helps with data protection, reduces dependences,
+- helps with data protection,
+- reduces dependences,
+- easier to maintain,
+- a new level of abstraction

 Encapsulation in object oriented programming is about restricting access to data and functionality.
 It is a way of protecting data from unintentional manipulation.
 Users of the data only have access to the data and functionality that they actually need.
 This also helps with hiding how a functionality is implemented providing a new level of abstraction.
 We can use a functionality without needing to know how it is actually implemented.